|

 confining him to his/her kennel or crate for very short periods of time and gradually

 increase the time.
-Also, be sure you are carefully

-to the top of dog / puppy Kennel Training Questions
+Back to the top of dog / puppy Kennel Training Questions

 What